Tuesday, 12 November 2024

 In the case of my grandfather, he would come in and out of his dementia and he would realise what was happening sometimes, and he did not like it too much.
 I can remember – this is going back 20 or 30 years now – I got a call.
 I was living with my grandparents at the time.
 My pop was not that well, and I got a call from my nan, who was in tears – I was at work – because he had thrown an axe at Nan.
 To put it in picture, Pop was about 80.
 I do not think he had thrown the axe too far, but when it came to restrictive practices, hiding sharp implements was a good step at that time in our family, because for people with dementia, like in the case of my grandfather, when they realise what is happening, it is not a lot of fun, and so they can act out.

-And so there are times when you do need to have restrictions on those people, whether they be, as the bill specifies, chemical or environmental restraints, like the use of locked doors, or mechanical, such as the use of harnesses or bed rails or physical restraint.
+So there are times when you do need to have restrictions on those people, whether they be, as the bill specifies, chemical restraints; environmental restraints, like the use of locked doors; mechanical restraints, such as the use of harnesses or bed rails; or physical restraints.
 Nobody wants to do those things to anybody, but the reality is that sometimes it is necessary.
 There was another time that my nan rang – I was at work as well – because he had thrown a TV.
 Again, I do not think he threw the TV too hard or too far.
 But it does highlight that as much as we do not want to restrict anyone’s freedom, no matter what their medical situation, there are times when it needs to be done.
 I go back to the order of precedence in this.
 It is very important – especially if you are looking forward, obviously not longingly, to a potential prognosis of you losing yourself in dementia – to give people more agency at the start of that disease to know who they are entrusting.
 Obviously that is the most important choice.

 Having a next of kin identified based on close relationships, as it says in the bill, when that ability, like my father’s, is taken away from you by the disease that you have got, having the ability to know that it is someone close to you, it is someone you trust, and in a situation where a family can come together – that is the next best thing.
 But not everyone has that either.
 There are times where practitioners, the state, need to come in because there is no-one else.
 I think our aged care sector and our aged care workers – whether they be public, private, faith-based organisations or whatever – by and large do everything they can to benefit the people that are in their care, and they do a fantastic job.
 While I have got the moment, I could not speak higher of the care and support that Uniting AgeWell gave my mother, and the family doctor – everyone chipped in.